tom-odonovan/By-The-Sea-Landscaping/README.md

 - **Contact Form:** A contact form is provided to allow visitors to get in touch with the landscaping business directly.
 The form includes fields for name, email, subject, and message, enhancing communication with potential clients.

+- **Email Integration:** The contact form integrates with [Nodemailer](https://nodemailer.com/about/) and sends an email to the business when a user submits the form.
+The email includes the submitted data, such as the name, email, location, phone, and message.

+- **Form Validation:** The contact form employs [Yup](https://www.npmjs.com/package/yup) for form validation.
+It ensures that the required fields are filled out correctly, such as validating the email format and phone number format.

+- **Animated Transitions:** The website utilizes [Framer Motion](https://www.framer.com/motion/), a popular animation library for React, to add smooth and engaging animations to various elements, enhancing the overall user experience.

 - **Navigation and Footer:** The website includes a navigation bar for easy navigation between sections and a footer section containing relevant links and information.

 - **Back to Top Button:** A "Back to Top" button is provided to allow users to quickly navigate back to the top of the page, enhancing the user experience.

 ## Technologies Used

+### Front-End

 - **React:** A JavaScript library for building user interfaces, used as the foundation of the website.